Improved lower bounds on the on-line chain partitioning of posets of bounded dimension: Abstract

 \section{Abstract}

 An on-line chain partitioning algorithm receives a poset, one element at a time, and irrevocably assigns the element to one of the chains.
 Over 30 years ago, Szemer\'edi proved that any on-line algorithm could be forced to use $\binom{w+1}{2}$ chains to partition a poset of width $w$.
 The maximum number of chains that can be forced on any on-line algorithm remains unknown.
-In the survey paper by Bosek et al., variants of the problem were studied where the class is restricted to posets of bounded dimension or where the poset is presented via a realizer of size $d$.
+In a survey paper by Bosek et al., it is shown that Szemer\'edi's argument could be improved to obtain a lower bound almost twice as good.
+Variants of the problem were considered where the class is restricted to posets of bounded dimension or where the poset is presented via a realizer of size $d$.
 In this paper, we prove two results.
 First, we prove that any on-line algorithm can be forced to use $(2-o(1))\binom{w+1}{2}$ chains to partition a $2$-dimensional poset of width $w$.
 Second, we prove that any on-line algorithm can be forced to use $(2-\frac{1}{d-1}-o(1))\binom{w+1}{2}$ chains to partition a poset of width $w$ presented via a realizer of size $d$.